MRtrix3/mrtrix3/docs/reference/commands/mrtrix_cleanup.rst

 This script will search the file system for any temporary files or directories that have been left behind by failed or terminated MRtrix3 commands, and attempt to delete them.

+This script should not be run while other MRtrix3 commands are being executed: it may delete temporary items during operation that may lead to unexpected behaviour.

 Options
 -------

 - **-test** Run script in test mode: will list identified files / directories, but not attempt to delete them

-- **-fail file** Write list of items that could not be deleted to a text file
+- **-failed file** Write list of items that the script failed to delete to a text file

 Additional standard options for Python scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^